hfdzam/Hacktiv8/README.md

 Create a query to filter data based on the following conditions:
    - Retrieve all trips where the bike_id is not null and the duration is greater than 1000 minutes.
-   - Filter trips where the trip_id is "Walk Up" and the end_station_name  is "Stolen".5
+   - Filter trips where the trip_id is "Walk Up" and the end_station_name  is "Stolen".

 ---